 Mardi Gras itself stems from the Catholic tradition of fasting or at least not eating meat on Fridays from Ash Wednesday (The day after Fat Tuesday) to Easter Sunday.

 The King cake was thought to have been brought by the French to New Orleans Louisiana around 1870.
 It was served to the King Rex at the biggest of American Mardi Gras celebrations.
 Today the King Cake goes beyond Catholic tradition or Mardi Gras and has become a piece of American Culture.

 King Cakes In Huntington Beach California

 Every year we hunt for a cake.
-We found a little French bakery on Bolsa that doesn’t make them.
-Another french bakery in Long Beach that did but they sell out every year.
+I started my search a little French bakery on Bolsa that doesn’t make them.
+Sadly it is now out of business.
+Another french bakery in Long Beach said they had some when I called but sold out.
+The owner but they sell out every year.
 I won’t be an Early Bum for a King Cake.
 That would take away surf, ski or play time.

 The Baby of The King Cake

 The Europeans added a little ceramic baby to the cake to symbolize baby Jesus.
 When the King Cake moved into mainstream culture the baby’s purpose changed.
 Today the baby represents luck and prosperity to whoever finds the baby in their cake.
 In our house they also have to provide the cake the next year.
 If you got the baby and you want to buy a King Cake in Orange County, pickings are slim but they are out there!